Getting started¤

 class, and run the full Floquet simulation

-floquet_analysis = ft.FloquetAnalysis(model, state_indices=state_indices)
+floquet_analysis = ft.FloquetAnalysis(model, state_indices=state_indices, options=options)

 data_vals = floquet_analysis.run()